CubeTures/Mini-Lessons/apis/plan.md

-# CRUD API
+# APIs

+-   What is an API
+-   Interacting with apis from the outside
+    -   Async
 -   Creating a node.js api using typescript
--   What is an API
     -   Database essentials
     -   Decorators
--   Async